If Only My Heart Had a Voice

-If Only My Heart Had a Voice is the twenty-fifth studio album by country music superstar Kenny Rogers.
-It was Rogers' first album released on the Giant Records label.
-However, Rogers had been signed with its parent company, WEA, since 1989.
-The album was Rogers' first since 1976 not to chart.
+If Only My Heart Had a Voice is the twenty-fifth studio album by country music artist Kenny Rogers released in 1993 by Giant Records.
+It was Rogers' first album not to chart since 1976.
 The album includes the singles "Missing You", "Ol' Red" and "Wanderin' Man".

 Content

 "Ol' Red" was also recorded by George Jones on his 1990 album You Oughta Be Here with Me, and would later be a Top 20 hit in 2002 for Blake Shelton from his self-titled debut.
 "If I Were You", recorded here as a duet with Travis Tritt, was originally cut by The Oak Ridge Boys on their 1991 album Unstoppable, and would later be recorded by Chad Brock as a duet with Mark Wills on Brock's 2000 album Yes!

 Critical reception

 Rob Theakston of Allmusic rated the album 2.5 out of 5 stars, saying that "there are some moments on here that die-hard fans will enjoy".
 He thought that the production had "aged well" and that the songs were "surprisingly consistent."